ElemeFE/element-helper/README.md

 ### Keymap

 Default hot key is  `ctrl + cmd + z`.
-If it has conflicts with other software's hot key.
+If it has conflicted with other software's hot key.
 You can customize it.

 1 - Enter `Atom` -> `Keymap`